John Henry Schwarz: Awards

 He was elected a member of the National Academy of Sciences and a Fellow of the American Physical Society (1986).
 He was a fellow of the MacArthur Foundation in 1987.

 He received the Dirac Medal of the International Centre for Theoretical Physics in 1989, and the Dannie Heineman Prize for Mathematical Physics of the American Physical Society in 2002.
-On December 12, 2013, he shared the Fundamental Physics Prize with Michael Green "for opening new perspectives on quantum gravity and the unification of forces."
+On December 12, 2013, he shared the Breakthrough Prize in Fundamental Physics with Michael Green "for opening new perspectives on quantum gravity and the unification of forces."